spartez/data-store-coding-test/README.md

 2. `02.write.test` - tests `write` method of `InMemoryStore`
 3. `03.observe.test` - tests `observe` method of `InMemoryStore`
 4. `04.file.test` - tests reading and saving to file by `FileStore`
+5. `05.typed.test` - tests checking if types returned by `TypedStore` are correct